SAND-Lab/MEA-NAP/docs/meanap-methods.rst

 Probabilistic thresholding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Determining where an edge (i.e., the functional connection between neurons near two electrodes) exists is key to all downstream network analysis.
 While the STTC provides an estimate of the strength of connectivity, we apply probabilistic thresholding to eliminate at-chance level correlations.
-To do this, circular shifts are made in the spike trains for each electrode and the STTC is calculated for multiple iterations.
-A threshold is set (e.g., 95th percentile of edge values for this pair of electrodes from the set of synthetic matrices).
+To do this, for each pair of electrodes, circular shifts are made in the spike train of one electrode and the STTC is calculated for multiple iterations.
+The edge is significant if the real STTC value for an edge is greater than the 95th percentile of the STTC values of the circular shifts.
 Only the pairwise correlations that are above this threshold for each putative edge are included in the adjacency matrix.
-The user has the option to set the number of iterations of circular shifts (MEApipeline.m, line 99).
-To check that the number of iterations for the circular shifts was sufficient, a validation step is included in the second output folder titled “Edge Threshold Check" **(Figure 4.3.2)**.
+In the Connectivity settings in the GUI, the user has the option to set the number of iterations and the tail (e.g., "0.01" to set the threshold for significance at the 99th percentile).
+To check that the number of iterations for the circular shifts was sufficient, a validation step is included in the OutputData folder in 3_Edge Thresholding Check **(Figure 3.1)**.

 .. image:: imgs/probabilistic_thresholding.png
     :width: 600
     :align: center

-**Figure 4.3.2.
-Edge Threshold Check.**  Example of an output figure from the pipeline run with 200 repeats of the circular shifts.
+**Figure 3.1.
+Edge Thresholding Check.** Example of an output figure from the pipeline run with 200 repeats (iterations) of the circular shifts.
 The top panel showed the average threshold value (green) and coefficient of variance (black) as a function of increasing number of repeats.
-Individual examples of the threshold values are shown in the middle panel.
+Individual examples of the threshold values (black lines) are shown in the middle panel.
 Here most of the values stabilize after 20 repeats, while 3 stabilize between 100 to 180 repeats.
 The bottom panel shows the edges that will be discarded as the number of repeats increase.

 Comparison of network activity